HPSCTerrSys/.github/profile/README.md

 Here we provide and share some of our core scientific computing tools for efficient joint cross-institutional development, community reuse, feedback, and potential collaboration, as well as for internal use within HPSC TerrSys.
 </details>

-# What we provide and how to use the GitHub repositories
+# What we provide and how to use the HPSC TerrSys GitHub repositories

 <details>
 <summary>Click for details</summary>